 - Draw perspective lines (shown in blue) from the vanishing point that each touch the top and bottom of the height line.

 - Draw a second vertical line (shown in red) between the same perspective lines in the foreground or background of the initial character drawing.

 - Draw horizontal lines from the second height line to anywhere in the picture to and draw your character between those

 It’s important to note that this method only works if the character is in roughly the same position and is not one hundred percent accurate but it can prevent you from making major mistakes if used correctly.

 If you would like to estimate the size of a character in a different position than the one you are projecting from you could draw a rough shape of the character in the same position first and draw them in a different position based off of the proportions of the initial position.

 A more complex example would be something like a punch that really appears to be in your face (like the above drawing).
 This can be achieved by drawing a fist much larger than the rest of the body parts of the character it belongs to.

 If you want to see a real example of this just hold your hand right up to your face.
-Notice how big it looks in comparison to other objects?
-That is due to perspective.
+Notice how big it looks in comparison to other objects due to perspective.

 Learning to Draw in Perspective